 Specifically, a power steering pump pressurizes and optimizes power steering fluid flow through your steering's hydraulic system.
 The fluid is located within a hydraulic pump and moves a series of pistons, which churn gears into action.
 Over time, this operation can get damaged due to power steering fluid leaks and power steering belt damage.

-Symptoms Of A Power Steering Malfunction In Your Mercedes C 300
+Symptoms Of A Power Steering Malfunction In Your Mercedes-Benz C 300

 Power steering fluid can leak from your Mercedes-Benz C 300’s threaded connections, hoses, and pump seals.
 It can also leak from your power steering rack's seals and gaskets.
 Watch for amber-colored puddles and stains dripping underneath your vehicle.
 Get Mercedes-Benz steering racks and gearboxes here when it is time for a replacement.